firefox-devtools/debugger/CONTRIBUTING.md

 Our primary goal is to help developers understand they have the skills to improve their environment.
-Writing about DevTools is the best way to dispell the myth that what we do is magic.
+Writing about DevTools is the best way to dispel the myth that what we do is magic.

 Writing is a great way to share what you learn and articulate your passion.
 Blog posts can either be technical "how x works" or narrative "how we built x".